area17/twill/docs/src/crud-modules/cli-generator.md

 The `twill:module` command will generate a migration file, a model, a repository, a controller, a form request object and a form view.

-With the `twill:make:singleton` command you can generate a singleton module.

 Add the route to your admin routes file(`routes/admin.php`).

 ```php